dynamsoft-docs/barcode-reader-docs-js/programming/javascript/api-reference/interfaces/datamatrix-details.md

 # DataMatrixDetails

-This interface is specific to DataMatrix barcodes.
-It is extends BarcodeDetails, and includes properties such as rows, columns, dataRegionRows, dataRegionColumns, and dataRegionNumber.
+This interface extends `BarcodeDetails` interface and adds properties specific to DataMatrix barcodes such as `rows`, `columns`, `dataRegionRows`, etc.

-## Definition

 ```typescript
 interface DataMatrixDetails extends BarcodeDetails {